 - It isn’t just action.
 It could be a thought or description instead.

 - They can help convey how a line of dialogue is spoken.
 For example, a character slams their fist on a desk before saying – “Get out of my office.” – we’re going to know that this character is not a happy camper.

 - It can help your pacing and tone.
-If it doesn’t add a lot of meaning to what’s going on it can help change how fast or slow a conversation is going.
+If it doesn’t add a lot of meaning to what’s going on, it can help change how fast or slow a conversation is going.
 An excellent example of this would be during a fight scene between husband and wife.
-She says something that makes him stop and rub his hands over his face is going to change the pace and tone of that scene.
+She says something that makes him stop and rub his hands over his face, which will change the scene’s pace and tone.

-- It helps you develop character and reveal personality.
-When we’re talking with someone, we tend to interact with the other person through not only movement but through touch.
+- It helps you develop your characters and reveal their personality.
+When we’re talking with someone, we tend to interact with the other person through movement and touch.
 Our body language affects how we’re perceived and reveals our relationship with that person.
-Two new lovers, for instance, are typically going to touch each other more blatantly than a couple that’s been together for 40 years.
+For instance, two new lovers are typically going to touch each other more blatantly than a couple that’s been together for 40 years.
 Not to say that the married couple won’t touch – it’s going to be in a subtle way.

 Until next week!